 Engaging with supplier and farmers

 We understand that we are working in a supply chain that is more informal than others, and therefore suppliers need different types of support.
-As such, we have developed new supplier engagement tools in 2020 and set ambitions for integration into our way of working.
+As such, we further improved supplier engagement tools in 2022, progressing towards our ambitions.

 Driving impact beyond our supply base